aiddroid/go-tcp-proxy/README.md

 A simple proxy that allow you serve TCP proxy from a port to another.

 ### features
-- TCP proxy
+- TCP port proxy
 - IP white list
-- daemon mode
+- raw data dump
 - logging

 #### usage